 Brand Anthropology.
 REAL branding.

-It is an artificial enterprise to evaluate brand and marketing without looking into a much broader spectrum of human behavior.
-Without the science of brand anthropology, most marketing research studies are deeply flawed.
+Our strategists unlock consumer behavior influencers through brand anthropology.
+It is an artificial enterprise to evaluate brand and marketing without looking into a broader spectrum of human behavior.
+Without the science of brand anthropology, which is the science of branding, most marketing research studies are deeply flawed.

 Once in the dark room, armed with only a flashlight and asked to describe what they find produces an odd mix of descriptors.
 Some describe a large four-legged animal with a tail on both ends.

-To do that, you must better understand the human condition, and you need to see it in the context of a broader palette than just the scope of your category.
+To do that, you must better understand the human condition and see it in the context of a broader palette than just the scope of your category.